for book lovers, in the south of France

 Book Lovers gather for a Christmas Reading Retreat

 Imagine for a moment that it’s brunch time on Christmas morning.
 Join me in the reading room.
 The reader on the chair next to the Godin wood burner is Samantha.
 She has been curled up in that chair since early this morning, lost in a world of her own.
 If she is staring round-eyed at the words on the page, it’s because Sam loves horror stories.
 Let me just get her a hot chocolate to keep her sugar levels up.
 Lucille is still in bed, she does her best reading there.
 I am just going to get a brunch tray ready for her…she may join us later today, still in her PJ’s, with a mohair blanket wrapped around her.
 She’s into murder mysteries.
 This is her second reading retreat.
-Tucking into a scrumptious brunch is Sandra and Emily, sounds like they are discussing the merits of the various fantasy sub-genres.
+Tucking into a scrumptious brunch are Sandra and Emily, sounds like they are discussing the merits of the various fantasy sub-genres.
 On her back on the sofa is Liz, and that must be her 7th romance novel since she arrived two days ago.
 Just between you and me, she reads them back to back, I don’t think she has slept a wink since her arrival.
 Better wait until she has finished this chapter before I suggest going to walk part of the Camino de Santiago de Compostela.
 Just to get the blood circulating again, you know?
 Communing with nature, and all that.

 Read to your heart’s content, without feeling guilty, selfish or lazy.